The Good News

 After a few months of being a mother, all I seemed to be doing was taking care of the baby, nurturing her and celebrating her milestones.
 I loved every bit of it, but somewhere along the way, I felt like I had no other identity anymore.
 That’s when I decided to re-evaluate my role and figure out what I needed to feel like my old self again.
 I started to balance working out the different things that I like, like exercising, listening to podcasts and meeting friends outside of playdates.
 Somehow at the end of the day, I still didn’t feel satisfied and felt like something was missing.
 I needed to find my purpose again after becoming a mom.
 Restarting work felt like a step in the right direction.

 Even though my company allowed me flexible work hours, my decision to start the journey from mom to working mom when my baby was four months old, was a tough one.
 I had just added one more responsibility to my bag.
 Commute time was high, and in the hours that I did spend at the office, I was just trying to get up to speed with everything I missed by being at home for my baby, all the while trying to make sure I didn’t leak milk through my shirt.

 I found it extremely difficult to have a work-life balance because when I was at home I would be constantly stressing about work and when I was at work I would be feeling guilty about not spending enough time with the baby.
 Most friends and colleagues seemed envious that I got to work from home, but in reality, it meant that I was working at all hours just to meet deadlines.
 The little sleep that I was getting became more interrupted.

 Still, the worst of it was the guilt of not being present for my baby.
 Even when I was physically there, mentally I was often not.

 Finding the Balance and the Joy

-If you are a mom returning to work, join our tribe here.
+If you are a mom starting her journey to working mom, join our tribe here.